Blog Post

 Typography and Text Rendering Issues

 Typography bugs are the most frequent and the most subtle.
-Incorrect font families or weights, line-height and letter-spacing discrepancies between Figma and CSS, and text truncation or overflow with real content.
+Incorrect font families or weights, line-height and letter-spacing discrepancies between the design tool and CSS, and text truncation or overflow with real content.
 Prevention: establish typography tokens that define font-family, font-weight, font-size, line-height, and letter-spacing as named tokens mapped directly to CSS custom properties.

 Spacing and Alignment Problems